Learning Partners

 Global Learning Partners

 The current Global Learning Partners are engaged with Education Out Loud from August 2024 until the middle of 2026.
-The current and former Global Learning Partners are:

 University of Sussex, United Kingdom

 IDS is a leading global institution for research, teaching and learning, impact and communications.
 IDS works with partners such as governments, foundations, NGOs, academics and civil society to transform approaches to progressive social, political and economic change in ways that ultimately make a difference to people’s lives.
-IDS’ mission is to deliver world-class research, learning and teaching that transforms the knowledge, action and leadership needed for more equitable and sustainable development globally.
+IDS’ mission is to deliver world-class research, learning and teaching that transform the knowledge, action and leadership needed for more equitable and sustainable development globally.

 Slough, United Kingdom